-21 Darn Tootin' Facts About Fargo
+21 Fascinating Facts About Fargo for Its 25th Anniversary

 Roger Ebert called Fargo "one of the best films I've ever seen" and added that "films like Fargo are why I love the movies."
 Both Siskel and Ebert named it their favorite movie of 1996.

 A critical favorite since the moment of its release, Fargo took home two Oscars in 1997: one for the Coen Brothers for Best Original Screenplay and another to Frances McDormand for her portrayal of Marge Gunderson.
-However, Fargo lost most of the big awards to Elaine Benes’ least favorite movie, The English Patient.
+However, Fargo lost most of the big awards to Elaine Benes’s least favorite movie, The English Patient.
 The World War II romance epic won a whopping nine Oscars at the show, including Best Picture and Best Director.

 Fargo received some understandable backlash from Minnesotans and North Dakotans for portraying their neck of the American woods as being full of simple, funny-talking folks.
 Indeed, in the movie's DVD commentary, native Minnesotan Joel Coen referred to the state as “Siberia with family restaurants.”

 Originally, William H. Macy was being considered for a much smaller role, but the Coens had him come back and read for the part of Jerry Lundegaard.
 Macy was so convinced he was the right man for the job that he pleaded with the Coens, even threatening to shoot their dogs if they didn’t cast him (jokingly, of course).
 Macy ended up receiving an Academy Award nomination for his portrayal of the bumbling Lundegaard, but lost to Cuba Gooding Jr. for Jerry Maguire.
 Macy claimed the role was a major turning point in his career, and that after: “I was ratified!
 I was sanctified!
 I'm a made guy."

 The Coens provided anyone willing to stick around for the extended credits to a bit of a Minnesota insider joke.
-The role of “Victim in the Field” is credited to a scribble resembling Prince’s “Love Symbol,” which he went by between 1993 and 2000.
+The role of “Victim in the Field” is credited to a scribble resembling Prince’s “Love Symbol,” which the late singer went by between 1993 and 2000.
 This spurred rumors that Prince had a hidden cameo in the film.
 Anyone paying attention, however, would have noticed that the role was clearly played by a much huskier fellow, who also happened to be the film’s storyboard artist (and a longtime Coen collaborator) J. Todd Anderson.

 While the tag on the beginning of the film reads “This is a true story.
 The events depicted in this film took place in Minnesota in 1987,” Fargo is, by no stretch of the imagination, a true story.
 During the film's press tour, the Coens admitted that while not pinpoint accurate, the story was indeed inspired by a similar crime that occurred in Minnesota, with Joel Coen stating “In its general structure, the film is based on a real event, but the details of the story and the characters are fictional.”
 However, any and all efforts to uncover anything resembling such a crime ever occurring in Minnesota come up empty, and in an introduction to the published script, Ethan Coen pretty much admitted as much, writing that Fargo “aims to be both homey and exotic, and pretends to be true."